GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

 * **Con**: It does not capture the full wait time of the user.
 For instance, it will capture the start or end of a drag, but not both.

-For scrolling (which just has a single associated event) we’d like to define its latency as the time it takes for the browser to produce the first frame as a result of scrolling.
+For scrolling (which just has a single associated event) we'd like to define its latency as the time it takes for the browser to produce the first frame as a result of scrolling.
 That is, the latency is the delta between the event `timeStamp` of the first DOM event (like `touchmove`, if using a finger) that is large enough to trigger a scroll and the first paint which reflects the scrolling